 PHH Corporation, et al. v.
 Consumer Financial Protection Bureau (D.C.
 Cir.)

-READ CAC’S BRIEF in PHH Corporation, et al. v.
+READ CAC’S MOST RECENT BRIEF in PHH Corporation, et al. v.
 Consumer Financial Protection Bureau

 PHH Corporation, et al. v.
 Consumer Financial Protection Bureau involves a challenge to the leadership structure of the Consumer Financial Protection Bureau (“CFPB”), an agency created by the 2010 Dodd-Frank Act to end the longstanding fragmentation of responsibility for consumer financial protection that contributed greatly to the 2008 financial crisis.